-For example, if the original plan calls for beadboard wainscot in your bathroom, but you decide not to install it after all.
-How much should you be credited for eliminating that work?
+For example, if the original plan calls for wainscot in your bathroom, but you decide not to install it, how much should you be credited for eliminating that work?
 With a single bottom-line price, you have no way to know.

 2. Is your bid an estimate or a fixed price?

 Some contractors treat their bids as estimates, meaning bills could wind up being higher in the end.
 Be sure to request a fixed price bid instead.

 If a contractor says he can’t offer a fixed price because there are too many unknowns about the job, then try to eliminate the unknowns.
 For example, have him open up a wall or examine a crawl space.

 If you can’t resolve the unknowns, have the project specs describe only what he expects to do.
 If additional work is needed, you can do a change order — a written mini-bid for new work.